SEA-AI/seametrics/README.md

 # <div align="center">seametrics</div>

-Library of custom metrics used to measure performance of our A.I. pipelines.
+Library built by SEA.AI to help measure and improve the performance of AI projects.

 ## <div align="center">Documentation</div>